agda/agda/doc/user-manual/language/cubical.lagda.rst

-The core idea of Homotopy Type Theory and Univalent Foundations is a correspondence between paths (as in topology) and (proof-relevant) equality (as in Martin-Löf's identity type).
+The core idea of Homotopy Type Theory and Univalent Foundations is a correspondence between paths (as in topology) and (proof-relevant) equalities (as in Martin-Löf's identity type).
 This correspondence is taken very literally in Cubical Agda where a path in a type ``A`` is represented like a function out of the interval, ``I → A``.
 A path type is in fact a special case of the more general built-in